Briangulator/OpenChronicle/README.md

 - Adapt to text and add story told through non-book media, for example adding the [Boxors](http://biosector01.com/wiki/index.php/Boxor) to *Beware the Bohrok*.

-- Rewrite some characters as the other gender.
-Original BIONICLE canon suffered from a lack of female characters.
+- Allow gendered language to be customized, as the original characters were designed to be "boy's toys".

 - Correct bad design decisions originally necessary for marketing purposes.